B-AROL-O/FREISA/code/oak-d-lite-module/README.md

 ## TODO

-- [ ] Find guides on how to handle results of inference with DepthAI
+- [x] Find guides on how to handle results of inference with DepthAI
-- [ ] Read API specifications of DepthAI
+- [x] Read API specifications of DepthAI
-  - [ ] Understand how to change model on the Oak-d lite 'on the fly'
+  - [x] Understand how to change model on the Oak-d lite 'on the fly'
+  - [ ] Read documentation about stereo camera and ability to evaluate accurate distances (specifically: find a way to get the distance of a detected object from the camera)
 - [ ] Translate some Roboflow model to OpenVino or any format compatible with the camera.
-- [ ] Read and understand application architecture
+- [x] Read and understand application architecture
 - [ ] Decide the APIs of this microservice
+- [ ] Decide:
+  - [ ] How should the camera send data to the motion control (mini pupper REST API - webserver - is it usable?)
+  - [ ] How should the camera trigger the model change?
+Should it wait for some action from the motion control - depending on what it saw before, switch, maybe?

+### IMPORTANT

+- [ ] Camera: server HTTP - FSM GETs continuously for images; the POST is used to change model (**POLLING**)

 ## DepthAI overview